Fisheries-Independent Ecosystem Survey

 Project lead: Trey Spearman, Project Manager

 Objectives: The objectives of the program are to collect and analyze sonar data to create detailed benthic habitat maps and reports as well as produce spatial data consumable by a variety of geographic information systems (GIS).
-Project parameters vary, but include pre and post oyster reef construction assessment, seagrass bed delineation, and offshore reef location and density estimations.
+Project goals include pre and post oyster reef construction assessment, seagrass bed delineation, and offshore reef location and density estimations.

-Approach: The side-scan is used to create georeferenced mosaic images of large areas of the sea floor while the single-beam is utilized to provide depth readings and water column fish echo detections during the course of the survey.
+Approach: Side-scan sonar is used to create georeferenced mosaic images of large areas of the sea floor while the swath bathymetry is utilized to create high-resolution 3D imaging.
 The data collected from these systems are used in target detection, base image creation and bottom classification (Figure 1).
-All data collected are stored, managed and disseminated via a geographic information system (GIS).
+All data collected are stored, managed and disseminated via a geographic information system (GIS)

-Results to Date: During the course of this work, nearly 70 km-2 of bottom was mapped.
-The offshore assessment work continues, and at this point, 347 km-2 of seafloor has been mapped within and around the Alabama Artificial Reef Permit Zones.
-From this effort the locations of approximately 17,409 individual reefs have been determined.
+Results to Date: During the course of our oyster reef surveys nearly 70 km2 of the bottom was mapped.
+The offshore assessment work continues, and at this point 460+ km2 of seafloor has been mapped within and around Alabama’s Artificial Reef Permit Zones.
+From this effort the locations of over 10,000 individual reefs have been determined.
 The offshore assessment effort has proven to be essential in providing the sampling framework for the Fisheries Independent Survey of the Fisheries Ecology Lab.

 Funding Sources: NOAA SEAMAP, NOAA MARFIN, ADCNR, DISL, and NFWF Wildlife and Sportfish Restoration Fund.